Risk Factors Dashboard

 Changes to U.S. tariff and import/export regulations may have a negative effect on our suppliers and/or service providers and, in turn, could have a material adverse impact on our financial condition.

-The United States has recently enacted and proposed to enact significant new tariffs.
+The U.S. has recently enacted and proposed to enact significant new tariffs.
 Additionally, President Trump has directed various federal agencies to further evaluate key aspects of U.S. trade policy and there has been ongoing discussion and commentary regarding potential significant changes to U.S. trade policies, treaties and tariffs.
-There continues to exist significant uncertainty about the future relationship between the United States and other countries with respect to such trade policies, treaties and tariffs.
-These developments, or the perception that any of them could occur, may have a material adverse effect on global economic conditions and the stability of global financial markets, and may significantly impact the cost of our products and services, and other parts and supplies sourced internationally or impact the cost of service providers located outside of the United States, which in turn could negatively impact us.
+There continues to exist significant uncertainty about the future relationship between the U.S. and other countries with respect to such trade policies, treaties and tariffs.
+These developments, or the perception that any of them could occur, may have a material adverse effect on global economic conditions and the stability of global financial markets, and may significantly impact the cost of our products and services, and other parts and supplies sourced internationally or impact the cost of service providers located outside of the U.S., which in turn could negatively impact us.

 Risks Related to Our Structure and Financing/Liquidity Risks